-I. General Rights of Students
+I. GENERAL RIGHTS OF STUDENT

-A. Nondiscrimination- There shall be no discrimination in any respect by the college against a student, or applicant for admission as a student, based on race, color, age, religion, national origin, sex or disability.

-B. Freedom of Speech and Assembly- Students shall have the right to freedom of speech and assembly without prior restraints or censorship subject to clearly stated, reasonable, and nondiscriminatory rules and regulations regarding time, place, and manner.
+- A. NONDISCRIMINATION - There shall be no discrimination in any respect by the college against a student, or applicant for admission as a student, based on race, color, age, religion, national origin, sex or disability. - B. FREEDOM OF SPEECH AND ASSEMBLY- Students shall have the right to freedom of speech and assembly without prior restraints or censorship subject to clearly stated, reasonable, and nondiscriminatory rules and regulations regarding time, place, and manner.
 Students desiring to conduct an assembly must submit a request to the President, or other designated college official, requesting a specific date, time, location, and manner no later than 15 working days prior to the date of the desired event.
-The request will be approved, amended, or denied no more than 10 working days prior to the desired event.

-C. Freedom of the Press- In official student publications, they are entitled to the constitutional right of freedom of the press, including constitutional limitations on prior restraint and censorship.
+The request will be approved, amended, or denied no more than 10 working days prior to the desired event. - C. FREEDOM OF THE PRESS - In official student publications, they are entitled to the constitutional right of freedom of the press, including constitutional limitations on prior restraint and censorship.
 To ensure this protection, the college shall have an editorial board with membership representing SGA, faculty, and administration.
 Each college has the responsibility of defining the selection process for its editorial board.
-The primary responsibility of the board shall be to establish and safeguard editorial policies.

-D. Protection Against Unreasonable Searches and Seizures- Students are entitled to the constitutional right to be secure in their persons, dwellings, papers, and effects against unreasonable searches and seizures.
-College security officers or administrative officers may conduct searches and seizures only as authorized by law.

-E. Student Representation in College Governance- Students should be represented on campus committees that have the following duties:

-1. To propose policy that affects student activities and conduct.

-2. To make policy decisions on such matters.

-3. To implement policy.

-F. Classroom Behavior- Discussion and expression of all views relevant to the subject matter is recognized as necessary to the educational process, but students have no right to interfere with the freedom of instructors to teach or the rights of other students to learn.
+The primary responsibility of the board shall be to establish and safeguard editorial policies. - D. PROTECTION AGAINST UNREASONABLE SEARCHES AND SEIZURES- Students are entitled to the constitutional right to be secure in their persons, dwellings, papers, and effects against unreasonable searches and seizures.
+College security officers or administrative officers may conduct searches and seizures only as authorized by law. - E. STUDENT REPRESENTATION IN COLLEGE GOVERNANCE- Students should be represented on campus committees that have the following duties: - 1.
+To propose policy that affects student activities and conduct. - 2.
+To make policy decisions on such matters. - 3.
+To implement policy. - F. CLASSROOM BEHAVIOR- Discussion and expression of all views relevant to the subject matter is recognized as necessary to the educational process, but students have no right to interfere with the freedom of instructors to teach or the rights of other students to learn.
 The instructor sets the standards of behavior acceptable in the classroom by announcing these standards early in the term.
 If a student behaves disruptively in class after the instructor has explained the unacceptability of such conduct, the instructor may dismiss the student for the remainder of that class period.
 The instructor shall initiate a discussion with the student to resolve the issue prior to the next class meeting.
-A further disruption by the student may result in a second dismissal and referral in writing by the faculty member to the Chief Student Services Officer.
+A further disruption by the student may result in a second dismissal and referral in writing by the faculty member to the Chief Student Affairs Officer.
 These procedures for classroom behavior do not limit the action that may be taken for proscribed conduct under Section III herein and instructors may dismiss students from class for the remainder of the class period for such conduct.
-Students remain subject to other sanctions hereunder for such conduct.

-G. Evaluation and Grading- Instructors will follow the announced standards in evaluating and grading students.
+Students remain subject to other sanctions hereunder for such conduct. - G. EVALUATION AND GRADING- Instructors will follow the announced standards in evaluating and grading students.
 Grades are awarded for student academic achievement.
-No grade will be reduced as a disciplinary action for student action or behavior unrelated to academic achievement.

-H. Privacy-Information about individual student views, beliefs, and political associations acquired by instructors, counselors, or administrators in the course of their work is confidential.
+No grade will be reduced as a disciplinary action for student action or behavior unrelated to academic achievement. - H. PRIVACY-Information about individual student views, beliefs, and political associations acquired by instructors, counselors, or administrators in the course of their work is confidential.
 It can be disclosed to others only with prior written consent of the student involved or under legal compulsion.

-I. Records

-1. General
+II.
+RECORDS

+A. GENERAL